whole-tale/wt-design-docs/development/testing/Usability_Test_Results.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 1. When launching a tale, it was confusing to see both "View" and "Launch" on the tale widget.

-2. After clicking "Launch", it was expected that the tale launched and opened, but instead the user was brought to a new page where they had to interact with the UI again.
+2. After clicking "Launch", it was expected that the tale launched and opened, but instead, if the user missed the window to click the "Go to Tale" button, they had to visit the Status page where they had to interact with the UI again to view it.

-3. There was a lack of understanding what to do when the tale is launched (ie why am I not seeing the tale; where do I go to see the tale?)
+3. There was a lack of understanding what to do when the tale is launched (ie why am I not seeing the tale after clicking Launch; where do I go to see the tale?)

 Suggestions:
 ^^^^^^^^^^^^